-The p250 laser incorporates a novel beam conditioning system that first converts the beam to a circular profile, cleans up the beam to remove side lobes and improve beam quality.
+The p400 laser incorporates a novel beam conditioning system that first converts the beam to a circular profile, cleans up the beam to remove side lobes and improve beam quality, and then rotates the polarization through 45 degrees as an aid in applications where a circular polarizer is used.
 To do this, the laser beam exits the resonator and is turned back on itself through a front folding block that directs the beam into a cylindrical lens located about 0.63 m (25 in) away from the resonator output.
 The cylindrical lens converts the beam into a round beam which is then focused by a spherical focusing mirror through a water-cooled aperture (to remove any side lobes) and then onto another spherical mirror that collimates the beam.
-This beam then passes the shutter mechanism and through the rear folding mirror.
+This beam then passes the shutter mechanism and through the rear folding mirror/beam rotator assembly which rotates the beam 45 degrees before exiting through the output aperture.